 The St Helena public library is the oldest in the Southern Hemisphere.
 Visitors may borrow up to four (4) books at a time on deposit of £10 which will be refunded on the return of all books borrowed.
-Check with St Helena’s Tourism Inquiries Desk for opening times.
+Check with St Helena’s Tourism enquiries desk for opening times.

 The Baha’i Faith has also been represented on the island in more recent times.

-Local crafts and souvernirs on St Helena can be bought from the Art & Craft Shop in Jamestown, Abiwans, SHAPE at Sandy Bay, Serena’s Gift Shop, the Museum gift shop, Warren’s and other shops in Jamestown.
+Local crafts and souvernirs on St Helena can be bought from the Art & Craft Shop in Jamestown, Abiwans, SHAPE at Sandy Bay, Serena’s Gift Shop, the Museum Gift Shop, Warren’s and other shops in Jamestown.
 Special items of craft can also be purchased from the individual producer.
-Souvenirs, such as T-Shirts, Caps, Key-rings, etc are on sale in a number of shops in Jamestown.
-St Helena stamps and First Day Covers make excellent souvenirs of St Helena, and can be found at the Post Offcie in Main Street.
+Souvenirs, such as T-shirts, caps, key-rings, etc are on sale in a number of shops in Jamestown.
+St Helena stamps and first day covers make excellent souvenirs of St Helena, and can be found at the post office in Main Street.